alferov/pure-swap/readme.md

 # pure-swap
 [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

-> Pure function to swap the position of two elements in the array
+> A pure function to swap the position of two elements in the array

-Note: It doesn't modify passed array.

 ## Installation
 ```